wbreeze/album/README.md

 3. Exit CPAN:
    `cpan> exit`

-### Missing stylesheets
+### Missing CSS stylesheets
+Find sample CSS stylesheets in the `www/style` directory.

-You can change the stylesheet references in `style/layout.xsl` and `style/album.xsl` to find these stylesheets in whatever location you would like.
+You can change the stylesheet references in `style/layout.xsl` and `style/album.xsl` to find these stylesheets in whatever location you would like, wherever you would like to put them.

 ## Xalan and Xerces
 You will need an XSL Transform engine, such as Xalan.